zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 ## Troubleshooting {#troubleshooting}

-### Outdated JDK Version Causing Errors while Calling the Embeddings API {#outdated-jdk-version}
+### Outdated JDK Version Causing Errors while Calling a REST API {#outdated-jdk-version}

 The Java Development Kit (JDK) is a framework needed by Mendix Studio Pro to deploy and run applications.
 For more information, see [Studio Pro System Requirements](/refguide/system-requirements/).
 Usually, the correct JDK version is installed during the installation of Studio Pro, but in some cases, it may be outdated.
-An outdated version can cause exceptions when calling the Embeddings API or other REST-based services with large data volumes.
+An outdated version can cause exceptions when calling REST-based services with large data volumes, like for example embeddings operations or chat completions with vision.

 Mendix has seen the following two exceptions when using JDK version `jdk-11.0.3.7-hotspot`:
 `java.net.SocketException - Connection reset` or